Skip to main content

 Chainlink Data StreamsPull-based decentralized oracleHigh-frequency, low-latency market data on demand; industry-standard infrastructure securing hundreds of billions across chains

-Pyth NetworkHigh-frequency on-chain dataSub-second updates, native Solana integration, confidence intervals
+Pyth ProPull-based high-frequency oracleSub-second updates, native Solana integration, confidence intervals

-Chainlink Data Streams — a pull-based delivery model where prices are requested on-demand rather than pushed on fixed heartbeat intervals — underwent extensive mainnet testing for multiple weeks before integration, demonstrating consistently strong results in accuracy and latency against existing feeds.
-For each asset on Kamino, Scope maintains feeds from multiple providers simultaneously.
-The protocol does not depend on any single provider for any asset — if one goes down, the others continue to provide accurate pricing.
+Both are pull-based: prices are requested on-demand rather than pushed on fixed heartbeat intervals, so the protocol reads the freshest available price at the exact moment it is needed.
+Chainlink Data Streams underwent extensive mainnet testing for multiple weeks before integration, demonstrating consistently strong results in accuracy and latency against existing feeds.
+For each asset on Kamino, Scope cross-validates both providers in real time.
+The protocol does not depend on any single provider: if one deviates or goes stale, the other continues to provide accurate pricing, and Scope’s own validation layer rejects any price that fails its checks before it is published.

 Open Source